Single sign-on (SSO)

 6. Embedding

-When embedding Dundas BI within another application, besides the above options such as automatic logon with federated authentication or Windows, your application can also use Dundas BI's API to create either of the following one-time tokens to enable users to be logged on automatically and securely:
+When embedding within another application, besides the above options such as automatic logon with federated authentication or Windows, your application can also use the API to create either of the following one-time tokens to enable users to be logged on automatically and securely:

 • Create and pass a one-time logon token.
 When used, this will create a session for the specified user and log them on at that time.

-• In Dundas BI version 11 or higher, you can optionally log on through the API to create the session ahead of time, then create a one-time session token that will access that session when used.
+• Or, log on through the API to create the session ahead of time and create a one-time session token that will access that session when used.
 This allows your server-side code to set session properties such as custom attributes, and to confirm ahead of time that the logon was successful (e.g., given any license restrictions).

 For example, your server-side code can create these one-time, time-limited tokens and pass them to your client application's JavaScript or HTML.